3decibels/cryptopals-elixir/README.md

-# cryptopals-elixir
+# Cryptopals

-Solutions to cryptopals challenges in Elixir
+Solutions to the [Cryptopals challenges](https://cryptopals.com/) in Elixir.